hairetikos/minimalnode/README.md

 <img src="./img/2823mbram.png">

 By the end of this guide you should have an ultra-lightweight & fast Debian system consuming as little as 23MB RAM at boot time and just 3-5 processes.
+It is an optimal foundation to build your system up from.

 ## Installation